 Elephants are a famous African symbol and Addo Elephant Park is the home of more than 600 of these beautiful creatures.
 Apart from being able to witness these majestic animals in their natural habitat, you can take an unforgettable elephant safari not too far away from the national park, as well as other activities such as sandboarding, river cruises and canoeing.

 3. The Kruger National Park (Limpopo)

 No list of the best things to do in South Africa would be complete without the Kruger National Park.
 Boasting more than 2 million hectares of the some of the country’s most diverse wildlife and historical sites, the Kruger offers the best wildlife experience.
 There are tons of game drives you can take to see the Big Five or you can take your own Suzuki Jimny for this memorable experience.

 Thinking about getting your own Jimny?
 Book a test drive today with your nearest Suzuki dealership.

 4. Whale Watching (Plettenberg Bay)

-You can get up close to the one of the biggest mammals in beautiful Plettenberg Bay.
+You can get up close to one of the biggest mammals in beautiful Plettenberg Bay.
 The Southern Right whales and Humpback whales visit South Africa’s coast every winter and provide many people a wonderful adventure, with stunning scenery.

 5. Scuba Diving (Sodwana)

 Scuba diving in Sodwana Bay is a dream!
 This is one of the world’s best scuba diving spots, as there is incredible marine biodiversity.
 You’ll even be able to see some sharks and turtles.
-Other activities are available, such as snorkeling, kiteboarding, skipper’s courses and spearfishing.
+Other activities are available, such as snorkelling, kiteboarding, skipper’s courses and spearfishing.